dmemsys/CHIME/exp/README.md

 > [!important]
 > **📢 All the scripts only need to be run on the **master** node.**
-> **(If you are using our created cluster, the master node is the node with the IP "10.10.1.2" and the host name "node-0")**

 * You can run all the scripts with a single batch script using the following command:
     ```shell